AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Conclusion

-Second, we engineered a simulation platform that couples a physiological survival constraints with an Automated Market Maker economy and a gated education-occupation hierarchy.
-Unlike simulations that rely on predefined equilibrium assumptions, \textit{AIvilization v0} enforces hard, non-substitutable production constraints and vertically structured supply chains.
-This "closed-loop" design ensures that macroeconomic phenomena, such as inflation and resource bottlenecks, emerge organically from micro-level agent interactions rather than exogenous scripts.
+Second, we engineered an environment that couples physiological survival constraints with an automated-market-maker economy and a gated education--occupation hierarchy.
+In place of predefined equilibrium assumptions, AIvilization enforces hard, non-substitutable production constraints and vertically structured supply chains, and this closed-loop design lets macroeconomic phenomena such as inflation and resource bottlenecks emerge from micro-level agent interactions.

-Third, through a large-scale public deployment involving tens of thousands of agents and high-frequency transaction analysis, we demonstrated the platform’s empirical validity.
-The simulated economy did not merely stabilize; it spontaneously reproduced canonical stylized facts of real-world financial markets, including volatility clustering and heavy-tailed return distributions.
-Furthermore, the interaction between human capital investment and residential barriers led to the emergent formation of social stratification and wealth inequality, mirroring structural dynamics observed in labor economics.
-The observed correlation between external strategic guidance and upward class mobility highlights the platform's capacity to model complex intertemporal trade-offs.

-Finally, \textit{AIvilization v0} pioneers a hybrid governance model.
-By integrating human-in-the-loop steering via hierarchical memory propagation, the system operationalizes a unique ecosystem of human-guided, self-directed autonomy.
-This establishes \textit{AIvilization v0} not only as a technological demonstration of LLM capabilities but as a robust, research-grade testbed for studying the emergence of macro-social phenomena, institutional design, and the collective dynamics of hybrid intelligence.